Like most good stories, ours began with bread.

 Our oven was built by Stefano Ferrara, a third-generation craftsman building authentic Neapolitan pizza ovens in Naples, Italy.
 Using Old World techniques, this beauty was handcrafted brick by brick.

 Weighing in at 6000 pounds, our wood-fired hearth easily reaches 900F degrees — the perfect temperature for a classic Neapolitan pizza.
-We're currently burning local birch and maple wood to transform our dough and fire roast our vegetables.
+We're currently burning local birch, oak, and eucalyptus wood to transform our dough and fire roast our vegetables.

 The oven was originally purchased by Anthony Mangieri of the famed Una Pizza Napoletana in San Francisco in 2010.
 We purchased it from him when he moved his restaurant back to New York.
 Here at the West St. Market, we fondly refer to our oven as "Grandmother."